Gorgias automation rules to auto tag tickets by topic

 Tagging based on sentiment and other criteria

 Gorgias lets you use sentiment detection (positive or negative) to tag social media comments.
-This can be handy for sending negative feedback to a manager or collecting glowing reviews.
-You could also set up rules for other situations, like tagging tickets that show up after hours so your team can jump on them first thing in the morning.
+This can be handy for highlighting negative feedback for quick attention or collecting glowing reviews for your marketing team.
+You could also set up rules for other situations, such as tagging tickets that arrive after hours so your team can prioritize them first thing in the morning.

 A smarter approach: AI-powered tagging with eesel AI

 eesel AI connects directly to your Gorgias helpdesk in minutes.
-It doesn't replace Gorgias; it supercharges it with AI that picks up right where manual rules fall short.
+It doesn't replace Gorgias; it supercharges it with AI that works alongside your manual rules to handle even more complexity.

-• It learns from your past tickets.
-The biggest advantage of eesel AI is its ability to analyze your historical conversations.
-It automatically figures out your unique issue types, your brand's voice, and the correct tagging procedures your agents already use.
-This means you don't have to build dozens of rules for complex topics; the AI gets it from day one.
+• It learns from your history: A major advantage of eesel AI is its ability to analyze your historical conversations.
+It can identify your unique issue types and the tagging procedures your agents already use, providing a helpful head start for your automation strategy.

-• It understands true intent.
-It goes way beyond just looking for keywords. eesel AI gets the real meaning behind a customer's message, which means way more accurate tagging for nuanced issues like "product feedback" versus "damaged item."
+• It understands intent and context: It provides a great secondary layer for looking beyond keywords. eesel AI can help interpret the meaning behind a message, offering high accuracy for nuanced issues like "product feedback" or "damaged items."

 FeatureGorgias Automation Ruleseesel AI Triage